-To track progress, engagement logs for training events and a community partner commitments from businesses and organizations will provide data.
+To track progress, engagement logs from training events and a running lists of community partner commitments from businesses and organizations will be regularly reviewed by the implementation team for equitable impacts throughout the city.

 GreenSpot tree planting event.
-Image Source: City of Columbus

-200 training events by 2030

-1,000 new community partner signatory commitments by 2030
+200 training events by 2030 1,000 new community partner signatory commitments by 2030